Data anchoring consists in building a time-stamped proof of existence for a data by linking it to a tamper resistant and time-stamped blockchain.

 Bitcoin transaction are not reversible.
 Once confirmed by the network a bitcoin transaction cannot be modified or reversed.
 This is a crucial feature in the Bitcoin protocol and this is why Bitcoin has value.

-The proof receipts used by Woleet are compatible with Chainpoint 2.0.
+The timestamp proof receipts generated by Woleet are compatible with Chainpoint 2.0.

-Woleet can also generate proofreceipts compatible with OpenTimestamps.
+Woleet can also generate timestamp proof receipts compatible with OpenTimestamps.